jmilkiewicz/OverheadCourse/courses/overheads.markdown

 By the end of the training session, you will have developed a deeper understanding of how to play, where to play, and when to play each of the overhead shots, allowing you to elevate your game and dominate the court.

 ### Sample shots
+{% include googleDrivePlayer.html id='1bcbB6hQFvkfymJYwqVxT_oMIKza0xz1D' %}

+### Training snippets
-{% include localVideo.html id='manuoverheads.mp4' %}
+{% include googleDrivePlayer.html id='1PnEX7HCeKeUEymWWfxIUKT5ATzjlRVxB' %}